shock-tm/ai2img.js/README.md

 "ai2img.js" that analyzes ai files and displays preview images in HTML.

+URL scheme must be “http” or “https” for CORS request.

 ### Usage ###
 Step 1:include ai2img.js in your page.